manikumarreddyu/AgroTech-AI/CODE_OF_CONDUCT.md

 ## Expected Behavior

-When participating in the Style Share community, we expect all contributors and users to:
+When participating in the AgroTech AI community, we expect all contributors and users to:

 - Be respectful and considerate towards others.
 - Use welcoming and inclusive language.